 • Combining your studies with some part-time work is a great way to develop your employability skills whilst making some extra money.
 If you need assistance in finding a job, the Careers and Enterprise team can support you.

-• We also have a temporary job agency based in University House called Unitemps.
-Unitemps is the ultimate temporary employment solution, placing students in temporary and permanent roles within the university and surrounding businesses.
+• We also have a temporary job agency based in University House called Unitemps who can help you find temporary and permanent roles within the university and with local businesses.

 Beyond increasing your income and saving money at home, you can still be money-savvy when out and about.
 All it takes is a bit of planning and putting yourself in the right mindset – remember, a penny saved is a penny made.